profsmith89/ctps/_sources/chap04.md

 'rlimit' in query
 ```

-If we want to remove a key and its value from a Python dictionary, we'd type `del d[key]` where `d` is our dictionary and `key` is the key to be removed.
+If we want to remove a key and its value from a Python dictionary, we type `del d[key]` where `d` is our dictionary and `key` is the key to be removed.
 If you specify a key that isn't in the specified dictionary when indexing or using `del`, the Python interpreter will raise a `KeyError` exception.